raviteja102/mars_rover_simulator/README.md

 ## Features
 - Rover can be placed at a specific position and direction on the grid.
-- Move the rover one step forward in the direction it is facing when receives the MOVE command
+- Move the rover one step forward in the direction it is facing when it receives the MOVE command
 - Rotate the rover left or right when it receives command either the  RIGHT or LEFT respectively.
 - Report the current position along  with direction of the rover for the REPORT Command.
 - Ensures it executes any other commands only after rover has been placed else they are ignored